chaytanc/chaytanc.github.io/_projects/disinfo-research.md

 layout: page
 title: "Tracing Disinformation with NLP"
 category: "AI & Research"
-description: "An NLP-based framework for identifying and analyzing disinformation campaigns on social media."
+description: "WIP: An NLP-based framework for identifying and analyzing disinformation campaigns on social media."
 permalink: /projects/disinfo-research/
 ---

-# Tracing Disinformation with NLP
+# Tracing Disinformation with NLP / IN PROGRESS

 ## Overview
 This project analyzes the spread of disinformation on social media using natural language processing techniques.